 So many biblical tales revolve around simplistic perceptions of the existence of “good” and “evil”, and Aronofsky’s adaptation of the story suggests all the characters exist in the grey area in-between.
 I viewed the film as a comment on modern day fundamentalism; Noah justifies his actions, that the drowning/murder of thousands of civilians was all part of a bigger plan, in the same way a terrorist would.
-He looks down on the land and sees a godless society led by a king who killed his father (Ray Winstone, who steals the film and even gets to deliver a “Braveheart” style-speech), and becomes convinced that the way to save society is to destroy it rather than help it.
+He looks down on the land and sees a godless society led by a king who killed his father (Ray Winstone, who steals the film and even gets to deliver a Braveheart style-speech), and becomes convinced that the way to save society is to destroy it rather than help it.
 In this regard, it isn’t surprising that religious viewers have responded negatively – it openly acknowledges the difficulties in following a belief system whose needs conflict with what is morally right, and why people interpret those beliefs in different ways.
-Whereas Ang Lee’s adaptation of “Life of Pi” condescended to its audience with its simplistic view of religion, Aronofsky dares his audience to think about why they believe what they believe in a way that strongly resonated with me (for the record I’m not an atheist, I’m just indifferent).
+Aronofsky dares his audience to question their beliefs in a way that strongly resonated with me.

-There are low points- with the exception of the stop motion fallen angels, the special effects are somewhat lacklustre, and the opening title sequence looks like it was hastily edited on IMovie.
+There are low points; with the exception of the stop motion fallen angels, the special effects are somewhat lacklustre, and the opening title sequence looks like it was hastily edited on iMovie.
 The film also takes a while to find its tone – the first hour seems conflicted between Hollywood blockbuster and a typical Aronofsky family story.
-But when the high points come, such as the dazzling creation of the earth sequence, “Noah” becomes a film that (regardless of religious preference and in spite of the darkness surrounding the second half of the film) will make you believe there is a higher power in the universe.
+But when the high points come, such as the dazzling creation of the earth sequence, Noah becomes a film that will make you believe there is a higher power in the universe.
 And his name is Darren Aronofsky.